lapalb/dump/README.md

 BetterCap: better than arpspoof.

+## Post Exploitation
+The things which can be done after gaining access to target system.
+> keyloggers, opening webcam, using it as pivot

+## Website Hacking

 ### XSS
 Persistent XSS : Stored in DB
 Reflected XSS : Run on a specific URL